The Miniature American Shepherd looks like a small Australian Shepherd. He is a true herder in spite of his compact size.

 They are naturally a little wary around strangers, but they are not shy.
 They are unlikely to become aggressive.

-Early socialization and training is recommended for this breed to prevent the development of problem behaviors.
+Early socialization and training are recommended for this breed to prevent the development of problem behaviors.

 The Miniature American Shepherd’s Diet